rthm93/the-hoon-log/blogs/how-to-setup-and-run-office-on-linux/content.md

-# How to Set Up Microsoft Office on Linux Mint 21.3: A Comprehensive Guide

 Transitioning from Windows to Linux can be both exciting and challenging.
 While Linux Mint 21.3 offers a smooth and enjoyable experience, the absence of an official Microsoft Office version for Linux can be a significant hurdle for many users.
 Fortunately, there’s a way to bring Microsoft Office apps like Excel, PowerPoint, and Word to your Linux desktop.
 In this guide, I’ll walk you through setting up Microsoft Office on Linux Mint 21.3 using WinApps and Docker.

 ## Why No Official Microsoft Office for Linux?